 1 The Placebo Effect in Nature

-The students were each exposed to the irritating Japanese lacquer tree leaf on one arm and a harmless leaf on the other arm.
-However, the students were told that the Japanese lacquer tree leaf was harmless and that the harmless leaf was poisonous.
+Poison‑ivy enthusiasts know the rash it causes, but a 1962 Japanese study flipped expectations on their head.
+Thirteen students hypersensitive to the irritants of a Japanese lacquer tree were exposed to two leaves: the irritant leaf on one arm and a harmless leaf on the other.
+Crucially, they were told the lacquer leaf was harmless and the benign leaf was poisonous.